raizrazer/monkie-teleprompter/README.md

 **Throws:**

-- Error if container is null or not found
+- Error if container is null with message: "Container not found, Add a container with id monkieprompter or any '#id' then pass it to the new monkieTelePrompter('#id')"

 ### Methods